 How do you decide which #1 hits to include in your museum of bad songs?

 This is a meta-critical effort, meaning that I evaluate the hit records based on other people’s opinions.
 I look at critical reviews, “worst song” lists, and Rate Your Music scores to identify records that are considered, by consensus, to be of well below average quality for their time and their genre.
-I try not to feature multiple songs by the same act, but I made an exception for Ray Stevens because he pulled off the unique feat of having a “bad” #1 as a novelty singer and a “bad” #1 as a serious singer.
-I may make other exceptions by the time I’m done.
+I try not to feature multiple songs by the same act, but I made a couple exceptions.
+For example, Ray Stevens deserves two entries because he pulled off the unique feat of having a “bad” #1 as a novelty singer and a “bad” #1 as a serious singer.

 My personal tastes are not much of a factor in choosing the songs, though my opinions are evident in the commentaries.
 I actually like many aspects of the supposedly bad #1 hits and defend them and the people who made them.